 Save money, live better

 As the temperature drops, so do prices!
 Many campsites offer reduced rates during the fall and winter months.
-For instance, Wawona Campground in Yosemite National Park costs $26 per night during the regular season but is $18 per night October through April.
+For instance, Wawona Campground in Yosemite National Park costs $26 per night during the regular season but is $18 per night from October through April.
 That means you can enjoy Majestic Giant Sequoias, sheer granite cliffs, and breathtaking waterfalls for 30% off!

 If you’re looking for a discounted coastal expedition this fall, Jalama Beach is the place for you.
 Campers at Jalama Beach County Park are treated to miles of sandy seashore and prime surf spots.
 This gorgeous location goes for $35 from the start of April through the end of September but is a discounted $30 from October 1 until the end of March.
 Those $5 may not seem like much now, but they’re the ticket to the two beers you’ll be sipping with your feet in the sand next weekend.